-Why is the turnover rate so high for paralegals?
+Why is there high turnover in the paralegal profession?
 There are a number of answers, including toxic culture in law firms, career burnout, and a desire to move up.
 Burnout and other stresses may make paralegals feel like there is nowhere to go, but that’s not at all true.
-The law firm isn’t the only place for a paralegal to work and thrive in their career.
-There are many non-law firm employers who welcome the paralegal as an employee and provides a working environment that’s less stressful than that of the law firm.
+The law firm isn’t the only place for paralegal to work and thrive in their career.
+There are many non-law firm employers who welcome the paralegal as an employee and provide a working environment that’s less stressful than that of the law firm.

 Why Do Paralegals Leave the Profession?

 One of the top reasons for paralegals leaving the field is the result of a toxic work environment.
 The field of law is a high-pressure environment that can quickly wear down a paralegal.
 Cases are frequently won or lost on a technicality, and a paralegal can unwittingly introduce an error that causes a loss.
 It is the role of the attorney to oversee the work that is done by the paralegal, but attorneys also make mistakes by not paying attention.
 However, the paralegal frequently takes the blame, not the attorney, and burns out the willingness of a paralegal to perform, much less work in the field of law.

 It goes without saying that a paralegal needs to make sure their work is correct and free from error prior to handing it to the attorney, but a paralegal is not a lawyer and may not always pick up on a defect in the document.
 That doesn’t stop the attorney from blaming the paralegal, though, and causes paralegals to get fed up and find employment in less-stressful fields.
 The average turnover of paralegals depends on the law firm.
 Suffice to say, a law firm with a lot of paralegal turnover is a law firm with internal problems.